chandco/ollie-dabbous-ampersand/partials/copy/canapes.md

-## Canapés
+﻿## Canapés

-- Gem lettuce, lemon balkm and pickled rose petals
+- Gem lettuce, lemon balm and pickled rose petals
 - Smoked butter croquettes with wild mushrooms and thyme
 - Potted shrimp on toast with coastal herbs